wp-plugins/music-seller/readme.txt

 == Changelog ==

-= 2.1 =
+= 2.2 =
-* Fixed keywords description and some css problems.
+* Fixed to work in Chrome and OS X.

 = 2.0 =
-* Fixed the package due to svn troubles.
+* Fixed the packege due to svn troubles.

 = 1.0 =
 * Initial release.